-A Master of Education degree applicant who does not yet qualify for an "A" certificate may be admitted to the Graduate School, but must meet the requirements of the State of Mississippi for an "A" certificate in teaching before the degree will be awarded.
+a.
+Master of Education degree applicant who does not yet qualify for an "A" certificate may be admitted to the Graduate School, but must meet the requirements of the State of Mississippi for an "A" certificate in teaching before the degree will be awarded.
 However, upon the recommendation of the department chair, the Dean of the College of Education may waive the requirements of satisfying certification requirements for those students currently employed or preparing for employment in junior or senior colleges, non-public institutions, or positions not requiring certification.
 (Waiver forms are obtained in the office of the department/division chair.)
 In the event that certification requirements are waived, it is incumbent upon the student to recognize this limitation upon the scope of the areas within which he or she might seek employment in the future.
 For the Educational Administration and Supervision programs, the requirement of a Class A renewable teaching license cannot be waived.

-Course work included in the Class A teaching certification program in Health and Physical Education or undergraduate course work taken by those seeking a waiver of the Class A teaching certificate rule in Health and Physical Education must include the following: anatomy and physiology, exercise physiology and measurement and evaluation in physical education or an approved statistics course.
-Students who do not have these prerequisite courses may take other graduate classes while they complete the undergraduate work.

-3. An overall undergraduate grade point average (UGPA) of a minimum of 2.50 or 2.75 on the last 60 hours of required course work.
-(For counselor education, and health, physical education and recreation an overall GPA of 2.75 or 3.00 on the last 64 hours of required coursework) (For special education, a minimum overall undergraduate GPA of 3.0 or a minimum overall GPA of 3.0 on the last graduate program completed.)
+- 3. Course work included in the Class A teaching certification program in Health and Physical Education or undergraduate course work taken by those seeking a waiver of the Class A teaching certificate rule in Health and Physical Education must include the following: anatomy and physiology, exercise physiology and measurement and evaluation in physical education or an approved statistics course.
+Students who do not have these prerequisite courses may take other graduate classes while they complete the undergraduate work. - 4.
+An overall undergraduate grade point average (UGPA) of a minimum of 2.50 or 2.75 on the last 60 hours of required course work.
+(For counselor education, and health, physical education and recreation an overall GPA of 2.75 or 3.00 on the last 64 hours of required coursework).

-A minimum grade of B is required for each course for the initial 9 hours.
+a.
+Aminimum grade of B is required for each course for the initial 9 hours.
 A student with a grade below B in any of the three initial required courses will be allowed to repeat that course(s) one time.
 No additional courses toward completion of the degree may be taken until the 9-hour grade point average requirement is fully met.

-4. M.Ed. in Elementary Education applicants must submit evidence of a passing score on PRAXIS II, Elementary Education: Curriculum, Instruction, & Assessment (K-5), or Elementary Education: Curriculum, Instruction, & Assessment (4-8); or passing score on test in Elementary Education approved by Mississippi State Department of Education, and a passing score on the Mississippi Foundations of Reading test.
+5. M.Ed. in Elementary Education applicants must submit evidence of a passing score on PRAXIS II, Elementary Education: Curriculum, Instruction, & Assessment (K-5), or Elementary Education: Curriculum, Instruction, & Assessment (4-8); or passing score on test in Elementary Education approved by Mississippi State Department of Education, and a passing score on the Mississippi Foundations of Reading test.
 The Mississippi Foundations of reading test is waived for teachers who received their teaching license prior to May 2016.

-5. M.Ed. in EAS applicants must submit a minimum score on the Praxis CORE Writing of 162 (provided that the average score of the accepted cohort of candidates meets or exceeds the 50th percentile for the Praxis CORE Writing).
+6. M.Ed. in EAS applicants must obtain a passing score on a department-administered writing proficiency assessment OR submit a minimum score on the Praxis CORE Writing of 162.